Famous Dave's Excellent Q3 2017

 - Adjusted EBITDA was a positive $1.4 million.

-- Q3 2017 cash flow from continuing operating activities was positive $2.33 million
+- Q3 2017 cash flow from continuing operating activities was a positive $2.33 million.

-Importantly, cash flow from operations, excluding one time items relating to store closures, was positive $2.33 million in Q3 2017.
+Importantly, cash flow from operations, excluding one-time items relating to store closures, was a positive $2.33 million in Q3 2017.

-Here is the back up data on cash flow from operations:
+Here is the back-up data on cash flow from operations:

 1st half 2017 cash flow provided by operations was $2.154 million.